-However, another expression of the power of Zionism around the same time of Herzl was defined by the Russian/Ukrainian writer Asher Zvi Hirsch Ginsberg, also known by his pen name Ahad Ha’am.
-Instead of a political program, he promoted Cultural Zionism defined as a renaissance of Jewish and Hebrew culture and the use of Hebrew as a modern language as a tool to revive the spirit of the Jewish people.
+Another modern expression of the power of Zionism around was defined by the Russian/Ukrainian writer Asher Zvi Hirsch Ginsberg, known by his pen name, Ahad Ha’am (“One of the People”).
+Instead of a political program, Ahad Ha’am promoted Cultural Zionism, whose central aim was to acheive a renaissance of Jewish and Hebrew culture in the Land of Israel.
+For Cultural Zionists, the use of Hebrew as a modern language was paramount.
+In short, they approached Hebrew a tool to revive the spirit of the Jewish people.

 Today, over 73 years after the founding of the State of Israel, our generation struggles not with Israel’s political existence but with the question of whether Zionism has a role in ensuring a vibrant future for the Jewish people, not only in our physical homeland but in Jewish communities all over the world.
 A key, ancillary question is: How should we redefine the Zionist message for Israelis and Diaspora communities so that it goes far beyond addressing issues of physical survival and the on-going conflict with Israel’s enemies?